-Read on to learn more about gingivitis and periodontitis, and possible treatment options.
+Read below to learn more about gingivitis and periodontal disease, and possible treatment options.
+Otherwise, click below to schedule your cleaning or deep cleaning in Richmond, TX today!

 Proper brushing takes should take approximately 2 minutes each time, followed by flossing 1-2 times a day.
 Yet, many patients fail to follow proper oral hygiene.
 This can lead to an inflammation of the gums due to an overwhelming presence of bacteria.
 Gingivitis is painless for the most part, but is easily identified by puffy, red gums, bleeding, and occasional sensivity.